TeamGreyFang/CTF-Writeups/AsisCTF2020/PyCrypto/README.md

 ```
 **remote_addr != '127.0.0.1' This page will not load locally.
 WTF !**

-At this point I started looking at Flask source code understanding how it gets the remote_addr value but no luck with any bypasses there.
-It would not be as simple as just setting `X-Forwarded-For` header.
+At this point I started looking at Flask source code understanding how it gets the remote_addr value, reverse proxies usually set `X-Forwarded-For` header to tell the server the real client ip.
+It didn't work obviously,it would not be as simple as just setting a header.

 So now back to analysing the code again.

-This host check was very suspicious
+This host check looked very suspicious

 ```
 host = urlparse(url).netloc